openshift/nodejs-ex/README.md

 #### Create a new app from an image (method 3)

 You may have noticed the home page "Page view count" reads "No database configured".
-Let's fix that by adding a MongoDB service:
+Let's fix that by adding a MongoDB service.
+We could use the second OpenShift template example (`nodejs-mongodb.json`) but for the sake of demonstration let's point `oc new-app` at a DockerHub image:

         $ oc new-app centos/mongodb-26-centos7 \
         $ -e MONGODB_USER=admin,MONGODB_DATABASE=mongo_db,MONGODB_PASSWORD=secret,MONGODB_ADMIN_PASSWORD=super-secret

+The `-e` flag sets the environment variables we want used in the configuration of our new app.

-Running `oc status` will reveal the address of the newly created MongoDB database:
+Running `oc status` will reveal the address of the newly created MongoDB:

         In project nodejs (nodejs-echo) on server https://10.2.2.2:8443